 To know the exact amount that you are liable to pay as tax, you have to identify your exact employment status.
 By this, we mean to know whether you are employed or a self-employed individual.
-This might sound like a straightforward matter, however, identifying the employment status becomes a complex question at times.
-This happens when you are employed for your first job and also registered as self-employed for your second source of earning.
+This might sound like a straightforward matter; however, identifying the employment status becomes a complex question at times.
+This happens when you are employed for your first job and also registered as self-employed for your second source of income.
 If you are wondering about your employment status by now, you will get your queries answered in the discussion further.

 Identify Your Employment Status